sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 The expected initial impact is an increase in the use of the scientific method in one dialysis clinic.
 However, a similar strategy could apply to many other dialysis clinics and mmany other healthcare fields.

 # 2. Previous work
-This Improving Healthcare Science proposal builds directly upon the following concepts and technologies.
+This proposal builds directly upon the following concepts and technologies.

 ## 2.1 The scientific method
 The [scientific method](https://en.wikipedia.org/wiki/Scientific_method) is a set of core principles and values that guide inquiry.
 It was slowly refined over millennia through contributions from multiple civilizations: